OneDrive/onedrive-api-docs/docs/rest-api/concepts/sharing.md

 ---
 # Sharing items in OneDrive and SharePoint

-OneDrive Personal, OneDrive for Business, and SharePoint provide two different primary ways to share items with other users:
+OneDrive for Business, and SharePoint provide two different primary ways to share items with other users:

 * **Sharing links** make it easy to share files with anyone who has the link.
 The link